c0desk1/bimaakbar-web/content/blog/third-post.md

 ---
-title: "Panduan Astro"
+title: Panduan Astro
-date: "2025-07-30"
-excerpt: "panduan astro deskripsi"
+excerpt: panduan astro deskripsi
-coverImage: "/assets/og/open-graph.png"
+coverImage: /assets/og/open-graph.png
-category: "Coding"
-tags: ["astro", "seo", "performance"]
 author:
   name: Bima Akbar
-  picture: "/assets/author/avatar.avif"
+  picture: /assets/author/avatar.avif
 ogImage:
-  url: "/assets/og/open-graph.png"
+  url: /assets/og/open-graph.png
+tags:
+  - astro
+  - seo
+  - performance
+category: Coding
-publish: true
+publish: false
 ---
 Hot new platform?
 Niche corner of the internet?
 Or one specific to your area?
 This post will guide you through how to add a new social icon to the theme.

 ## Table of contents